 January 25, 2015

-So today I want to thank God for my life.
-I want to thank God for all the small things and the big things, the best times of my life and some of the worst times of my life, because without them I wouldn’t be who I am today.
+So today, I want to thank God for my life.
+I want to thank God for all the small things and the big things, the best times of my life and some of the worst times because I wouldn’t be who I am today without them.
 I am grateful that I am not lying in a hospital bed but rather sitting in my basement typing this letter with my Akita next to me.
 I am thankful I had cancer, fought cancer, and live to tell my story.

 What would happen if suddenly tomorrow you only had what you were thankful for today?
 I challenge everyone to take a moment today and think about the little things.
 To appreciate them, cherish them, and thank God for them.
 As you never know when your life could suddenly change forever.
 21-year leukemia survivor